THE BABYSITTER: KILLER QUEEN Review – One Of The Best Horror Sequels In A Long Time

 Starring Judah Lewis, Jenna Ortega, Emily Alyn Lind, Samara Weaving

 Viewers were probably not expecting The Babysitter to have spawned a franchise when it landed on Netflix in 2017, but we can say with confidence that The Babysitter: Killer Queen is one of the best horror sequels we’ve seen in a long time.
 McG has clearly come a long way from directing music videos, because he’s now established himself as a credible horror filmmaker.

 If you’ve already seen The Babysitter, you’ll probably find yourself in familiar territory with the sequel, although there’s a much stronger focus on supernatural elements this time.
 Taking place two years after its predecessor, the film once again focuses on Cole, as he struggles to adapt to being a normal high schooler after nobody believes his account of what happened in the first movie.
-To make matters worse, his parents are even considering having him institutionalised if he continues with his crazy ramblings of almost being murdered by a crazy babysitter and her peers.
-So a weekend break with a girl he likes might just be the thing he needs, although things do not go according to plan as he finds that not only is his secret crush part of the satanic cult who tried to kill him the first time round, but this time, she’s determined to finish the job.
+To make matters worse, his parents are even considering having him institutionalised if he continues with his crazy ramblings about almost being murdered by a crazy babysitter and her peers.
+So, a weekend break with a girl he likes might just be the thing he needs.
+Although things do not go according to plan, as Cole finds out that his secret crush is a member of the satanic cult that tried to kill him the first time around, and that she is now determined to finish the job.

 While we would have preferred for Bee to have had a larger presence in the sequel, we still found The Babysitter: Killer Queen to be a worthy sequel with a decent amount of gore and suspense, in addition to great performances from its lead actors.
 Although it’s only September, we already think this might be one of our favourite horror films of the year.

 With an intelligent script, great central performances, and plenty of outrageous gore effects, we found The Babysitter: Killer Queen to be one of our favourite horror movies of 2020 so far.